Jahia/content-integrity/docs/embedded-tests.md

 #### Fallback on the page named `home`

-It is preferable to explicitely flag the home page as such.
+It is preferable to explicitly flag the home page as such.
 Simply open the `repository explorer`, activate the display of the hidden properties, and check the option `j:isHomePage` on your home page.
 The page node should be republished to propagate the fix to the `live` workspace.

 ## JCRLanguagePropertyCheck